 The content for this type of blog focuses on products.
 It’s usually in the form of product reviews or tutorials of using the products.
 The call to action is to purchase the product through the blog’s affiliate link.

 Ranking for keywords around the products is crucial.
 In order to be successful, affiliate blogs need to find products with excellent affiliate programs and that are in demand.
-Email lists are a must as they provide a group to promote to.
+Many programs connect with popular affiliate plugins so you can start testing the waters with affiliate marketing.
+Amazon affiliate plugins are also available if you want your blog to join their robust program.

 8. Artist’s Blog